FAQs

 Hotels and upmarket resorts

-Samoan currency is the Tala, often abbreviated to WST.
-Note: Samoa changed its name from Western Samoa to Samoa, but do not confuse it with American Samoa, a dependency of the US located 60kms to the east.
+(Note: Samoa changed its name from Western Samoa to Samoa, but do not confuse it with American Samoa, a dependency of the US located 60kms to the east.)

-A Tala costs 60 to 70 NZ cents or 50-60 Australian ones (Ignore the googled rates, these are “mid-market” positions and not available to travellers).
-Exchange rates vary hugely and the gap between buy and sell rates is larger than for most countries.
 On Savaii in particular you will need to pay for most of your expenses in Tala cash.
 The economy end resorts often do not take Visa or NZ$.
-The best rate for buying Tala is often at the airport on arrival with cash (even at 2am).
+The best rate for buying Tala is often at the airport on arrival with cash (even at 2am) and we recommend you get some Tala here is you have not brought any with you.
 ANZ banks in NZ and Australian cities have much better rates than those at Auckland and Sydney Airports.

 There are ATMs that accept NZ cards in Apia, Salelologa and Manase.
 Rates are reasonable, but fees can be substantial.